--Explain how an HIV positive client can productively redirect anger.
+-Explain how can an HIV positive client productively redirect anger.

--Explain how an HIV positive client can learn to live with fear.
+-Explain how can an HIV positive client learn to live with fear.

--Explain four things an HIV positive client might consider before disclosure.
+-Name four things an HIV positive client might consider before disclosure.

 -Explain the method of sexual gratification with the lowest risk of viral transmission.